andrew-boutin/broc-api/README.md

 Health checks are exposed at `http://localhost:8001/healthcheck`.

-## Docker

-Can also build and run as a `Docker` container after generating the executable `jar`.
+Can alternatively build and run as a `Docker` container after generating the executable `jar`.

 ```bash
 $docker build -t broc-api .
 $docker run -it -p 8000:8000 -p 8001:8001 broc-api
 ```

-## Environment Variables

-Can pass in environment variables to the Docker command that the application will utilize.
+Environment variables can be specified, with the Docker run command, that the application will utilize.
 For example the application config file optionally allows you to specify the ports.

 ```bash
 $docker run -it -p 8000:9000 -p 8001:8001 -e BROC_API_PORT=9000 broc-api